WenBank/fritz-android-tutorials/PoseEstimationApp/README.md

 **Step 1: Create a Fritz AI Account**

 [Sign up](https://app.fritz.ai/register) for a free account on Fritz AI in order to get started.

-**Step 2: Clone / Fork the fritz-android-tutorials repository and open the PoseEstimationApp in Android Studio**
+**Step 2: Clone / Fork the fritz-android-tutorials repository and open the BackgroundReplacementApp app in Android Studio**

 ```
 git clone https://github.com/fritzlabs/fritz-android-tutorials.git
 ```

-In Android Studio, choose "Open an existing Android Studio project" and select `PoseEstimationApp`.
+In Android Studio, choose "Open an existing Android Studio project" and select `PetStickerApp`.

 **Step 3: Build the Android Studio Project**